MEN'S & WOMEN'S DIAMOND WEDDING BANDS

 Wedding bands having a thin band of inlaid diamonds are a popular trend recently.
 A wedding band need not be plain.
 Some wedding bands opt for different tones of gold or combine white and yellow gold.
 Your wedding ring choice depends on your preference for comfort and style.
 With a typical wedding band width for women being 2 to 4 millimeters, some prefer having the middle or the edges encircled with diamonds to give a ring a gorgeous look.
 Matching diamond wedding bands look suitable for both the husband and wife.

 The perfect time to look for wedding bands is about three to four months before the wedding.
 The time allotted should be enough to make ring resizing possible if necessary.
 You also have to ensure that your jeweler can provide you with the wedding bands about one month before the wedding ceremony.
 Traditionally, the bride and groom select their wedding bands together.
 However, as mentioned in answer to a previous question, the wedding bands may not necessarily match.

 The traditional metal of choice for wedding bands has been gold for centuries.
 Wedding bands 14kt or 18kt are almost maintenance-free and can hold on to their shine for a long time.
 However, wedding bands made of silver are a choice for some couples as a cost-savings measure.
 Often they replace their wedding bands with gold later on once their budget permits it.

 Can Wedding Rings Be Made Bigger?

 Yes.
-The fit of a wedding ring can often be snugger than that of an engagement ring.
+The fit of a wedding band can often be snugger than that of an engagement ring.
 This is often the case when you get a wedding ring that is wider than the standard size of the ring.
 You have an option to enlarge a straight-cut or rounded wedding ring.
 By adding a filler stone, you can increase the size of the ring.